-A common myth reverberating in our modern “bigger is better” competition society, that also might puff up some of our egos, is “Big Singing.”
-I used to wear it as a badge of pride when my choir directors would tell me I was singing too loud.
+A common myth reverberating in our modern society is the value placed on “Big Singing.”
+Even I used to wear it as a badge of pride when my choir directors would tell me I was singing too loud.
 I would say, “Well, I can’t help it.
 I just have a big voice.”

 The truth was that I had no choice but to sing big because my muscles were overloaded.
 My embarrassment and my ego chose to take this criticism as a good thing.
 Now I know my voice better and can use it more appropriately in each environment.

 At any given moment, we have a certain size and weight of voice that is the max.
 When we go beyond this limit, we are singing too heavy and big, with too much “weight” and too much volume.
 Our vocal cords are quite literally being over-used (set up in a “too big” state) for the given pitch.
 Remember, there is an exact length, width, and depth of vocal cords vibrating to produce any given pitch.

 In order to “support” that excessive vocal weight, we have to then begin a vicious cycle of singing or “yelling” louder to attempt to secure the pitch.
 We increase the airflow and work really hard.
 This causes the cords to be even bigger in reaction to this air.
 At some point the stretcher and closer muscles cannot hold against the big cords and intensely forced air.
 The muscles buckle under the strain with results like flatness or sharpness, wobble or tremolo, loss of breath, distorted vowels, and an inability to articulate consonants.
 We usually also look like we are straining: all red in the face with bulging veins.

 What’s the alternative?